 List of military conflicts, including wars, battles and military campaigns.

-At the start of the Fifth Epoch, Anrel was a single island landmass, known as Anrasard.
+Anrel [ANN-rel], or the Anrel Isles, is the most northerly island group in the Natorn Archipelago.
+It consists of three major islands and numerous smaller ones.
+The largest, colloquially if infrequently called Mainland, is divided between the kingdoms of Trésard and Narette.
+The island was a single island landmass, known as Anrasard.
 It had no nations in the modern sense; instead it was a loose league of interrelated, self-governing regions and cities.
 These had many feuds and disagreements, and occasional skirmishes, but never had the need or resources for full-scale war.

 The Academy at Rasee had long since become the cultural capital, and during the Little Ice Age when the land mass grew, it came to be a political hub.
 As the various towns grew into powerful duchies and city-states, the Rasian Academy became extremely influential as advisor, mediator, and in time, political arbiter of a negotiated mutual will.
 The Masters of the Academy became powerful men, courted by the rich, having their pick of the children of the nobility to become students trained in the ancient arts.